Administrative law in Singapore: Approaches to administrative law

-Current legal thought and practice on administrative law can be seen to crystallize around two contrasting models labelled the "red-light" and "green-light" perspectives by Carol Harlow and Richard Rawlings in their 1984 book Law and Administration.
+Current legal thought and practice on administrative law can be seen to crystallise around two contrasting models labelled the "red-light" and "green-light" perspectives by Carol Harlow and Richard Rawlings in their 1984 book Law and Administration.

-A red-light perspective of administrative law embodies deep-rooted suspicion of governmental power and a desire to minimize the encroachment of the state on the rights of individuals.
+A red-light perspective of administrative law embodies deep-rooted suspicion of governmental power and a desire to minimise the encroachment of the state on the rights of individuals.
 This envisions the courts being locked in an adversarial or combative relationship with the Executive and functioning as a check on administrative power.
 Where a green-light perspective is concerned, the focus is not so much on actively resisting administrative bodies as a form of negative control (as in the red-light perspective), but instead raising areas where public bodies may improve their various administrative procedures.

 This approach is derived from the utilitarian tradition, and the priority in achieving the greatest good for the greatest number is to encourage the contribution of the state through means of egalitarian and ameliorative social reform so as to deliver communitarian goals.
 Thus, the red-light perspective is more conservative and control-oriented, while the green-light perspective is more liberal or socialist in orientation and facilitative in nature.

-Given the Singapore government's focus on efficiency, the country has been said to emphasize a largely green-light approach towards administrative law.
+Given the Singapore government's focus on efficiency, the country has been said to emphasise a largely green-light approach towards administrative law.
 Public administration is not seen as a necessary evil but a positive attribute, and the objective of administrative law is not primarily to stop bad administrative practices but to encourage good ones.
 In this approach, recourse to the judiciary is not the first line of defence against administrative abuses of powers.
 Instead, it is perceived that control can and should come internally from Parliament and the executive itself in upholding high standards of public administration and policy.
 In other words, instead of redressing bad government through the courts, good government should be sought through the political process and public avenues.
 Courts play a supporting role by articulating clear rules and principles by which the Singapore government may abide and conform to the rule of law.